magicmq/pyspigot-documentation/configuration.md

 Loading/reloading a config returns a `ScriptConfig` object.
 This object has many methods/functions that you can use:

+- Multiple functions are available for getting data from your config.
+For a complete list of methods/functions you can use to retrieve data from your config file, see the [Spigot JavaDocs](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/MemorySection.html)
 - `set(key, value)`: Set a value in the config at the given key.
 Takes a key representing the key to write to and value which is the value to write.
+- `getConfigFile()`: Get the file that corresponds to the config.
+- `getConfigPath()`: Get the path for the file that corresponds to the config.
+- `setDefaults(defaults)`: Used to set the default values for the config.
+Takes a YAML-formatted string.
+- `load()`: Loads the configuration file.
+Under normal circumstances, this function should not be called, as it is done when `loadConfig` is called from the ScriptManager.
+- `reload()`: Reloads the configuration from its file.
+Useful if changes where made to the file since the last load/reload, as these changes will not be reflected automatically until the config is reloaded.
 - `save()`: This saves the config so that any values you set will be persistent.
-- There are also multiple functions available for getting data from your config.
-For a complete list of methods/functions you can use to retrieve data from a config file, see [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/MemorySection.html).
+The configuration is automatically reloaded after saving.

 !> Changes to the config are not saved to the file automatically!
 You *must* call `save` to write changes to the config file.